-- Suitable provision for settlement of disputes, if any, emanating from the resultant contract, should be kept in the bidding document. - (vi) The bidding document should indicate clearly that the resultant contract will be interpreted under Indian Laws. - (vii) The bidders should be given reasonable time to prepare and send their bids. - (viii) The bids should be opened in public and authorised representatives of the bidders should be permitted to attend the bid opening. - (ix) The specifications of the required goods should be clearly stated without any ambiguity so that the prospective bidders can send meaningful bids.
-In order to attract sufficient number of bidders, the specification should be broad based to the extent feasible.

-- (x) Pre-bid conference: In case of turn-key contract(s) or contract(s) of special nature for procurement of sophisticated and costly equipment or wherever felt necessary, а suitable provision is to be kept in the bidding documents for one or more rounds of pre-bid conference for clarifying issues and clearing doubts, if any, about the specifications and other allied technical details of the plant, equipment and machinery etc. projected in the biddina document.
+- interpreted under Indian Laws. - (vii) The bidders should be given reasonable time to prepare and send their bids. - (viii) The bids should be opened in public and authorised representatives of the bidders should be permitted to attend the bid opening. - (ix) The specifications of the required goods should be clearly stated without anv ambiguity SO that the prospective bidders can send meaningful bids.
+In order to attract sufficient number of bidders, the specification should be broad based to the extent feasible - Pre-bid conference: In case of (x) turnkey contract(s) contract(s) of special nature for procurement of sophisticated costly equipment wherever felt necessary, a suitable provision is to be kept in the bidding documents for one or more rounds of pre-bid conference for clarifying issues and clearing doubts, if any, about the specifications and other allied technical details of the plant, equipment and machinery etc. projected in the bidding document.
 The date, time and place of pre-bid conference should be indicated in the bidding document.
 This date should be sufficiently ahead of bid opening date.
-The records of such conference shall be intimated to all bidders and, shall also be exhibited on the website(s) where tender was published. - (xi) Criteria for determining responsiveness are to be taken into account for evaluating the bids such as: - (a) time of delivery. - (b) Performance/ efficiency/ environmental characteristics. - (c) the terms of payment and of guarantees in respect of the subject matter of procurement. - (d) price. - (e) cost of operating, maintaining and repairing etc. - (xii) Bids received should he evaluated in terms of the conditions already incorporated in the bidding documents; No new condition which was not incorporated in the bidding documents should be brought in for evaluation of the bids.
-Determination of а bid's responsiveness should be based on the contents of the bid itself without recourse to extrinsic evidence. - (xiii) Bidders should not be permitted to alter or modify their bids after expiry of the deadline for receipt of bids. - (xiv) Negotiation with bidders after bid must opening be severely discouraged.
-However, in exceptional circumstances where price negotiation against ad-hoc procurement is an necessary due to some unavoidable circumstances, the same may be resorted to only with the lowest evaluated responsive bidder.
+The records of such conference shall be intimated to all bidders and, shall also be exhibited on the website(s) where tender was published. - (xi) Criteria for determining responsiveness are to be taken into account for evaluating the bids such as: - (a) time of delivery. - (b) Performance/ efficiency/ environmental characteristics. - (c) the terms of payment and of guarantees in respect of the subject matter of procurement

-- (xv) Deleted.26 - Contract should ordinarily be (xvi) awarded to the lowest evaluated bidder whose bid has been found to be responsive and who is eligible and qualified to perform the contract satisfactorily as per the terms and conditions incorporated in the corresponding biddina document.
-However, where the lowest acceptable bidder against ad-hoc requirement is not in a position to supply the full quantity required, the remaining quantity, as far as possible, be ordered from the next higher responsive bidder at the rates offered by the lowest responsive bidder. - (xvii) Procurement of Energy Efficient Electrical Appliances: Ministries/ Departments while procuring electrical appliances notified by Department of Expenditure shall ensure that they carry the notified threshold or higher Star Rating of Bureau of Energy Efficiency (BEE). - (xviii) The name of the successful bidder awarded the contract should be mentioned in the CPPP, Ministries or Departments website and their notice board or bulletin. - (xix) Rejection of all Bids is justified when - (a) effective competition is lacking. - (b) all Bids and Proposals are not substantially responsive to the requirements of the Procurement Documents. - (c) the Bids'/Proposals' prices are substantially higher that the updated cost estimate or available budget; or - (d) none of the technical Proposals meets the minimum technical qualifying score.
+- (d) price. - (e) cost of operating, maintaining and repairing etc. - Bids received should be (xii) evaluated in terms of the conditions already incorporated in the bidding documents; No new condition which was not incorporated in the bidding documents should be brought in for evaluation of the bids.
+Determination of responsiveness should be based on the contents of the bid itself without recourse to extrinsic evidence. - (xiii) Bidders should not be permitted to alter or modify their bids after expiry of the deadline for receipt of bids. - Negotiation with bidders after bid opening must be severely discouraged.
+However, exceptional circumstances where price negotiation against an ad-hoc procurement is necessary due to some unavoidable circumstances, the same may be resorted to only with the lowest evaluated responsive bidder. - (xv) Deleted.40 - (xvi) Contract should ordinarily be awarded the lowest to evaluated bidder whose bid has been found to be responsive and who is eligible and qualified perform the contract satisfactorily as per the terms and conditions incorporated in the corresponding bidding document.
+However, where the lowest acceptable bidder against ad-hoc requirement is not in a position to supply the quantity required, the remaining quantity, as far as possible, be ordered from the next higher responsive bidder at the rates offered by the lowest responsive bidder. - (xvii) Procurement of Energy Efficient Electrical Appliances: Ministries/ Departments while procuring electrical appliances notified by Department of Expenditure